joanna-tan/Mentorly/README.md

    * Use OAuth login to send requests to Calendar API
 * Mentor/mentee exclusive chat window
 * Algorithm to suggest a potential meeting time
-* Bottom navigation for switching between chat/calendar/ToDo view
+* Bottom navigation for switching between chat/calendar/ToDo view/profile
-* Animation on ToDo items or chat messages
+* Animation on ToDo and Calendar floating action button
-* Double tap gesture recognition on ToDo or message (likes)
+* Swipe gesture recognition on ToDo to delete

 **Optional Nice-to-have Stories**